Compute RLC parameters of overhead transmission line from its conductor characteristics and tower geometry

 Specify the number of ground wires (single conductors or bundles of subconductors).
 Ground wires are not usually bundled.

 Specify the phase number to which the conductor belongs.
 Several conductors may have the same phase number.
-All conductors having the same phase number are lumped together and are considered as a single equivalent conductor in the R, L, and C matrices.
+All conductors that have the same phase number are lumped together and are considered as a single equivalent conductor in the R, L, and C matrices.
 For example, if you want to compute the line parameters of a three-phase line equivalent to a double-circuit line such as the one represented in the figure Configuration of a Three-Phase Double-Circuit Line, you specify phase numbers 1, 2, 3 for conductors p1, p2, p3 (circuit 1) and phase numbers 3, 2, 1 for conductors p4, p5, p6 (circuit 2), respectively.
 If you prefer to simulate this line as two individual circuits and have access to the six phase conductors, you specify phase numbers 1, 2, 3, 6, 5, 4 respectively for conductors p1, p2, p3, p4, p5 and p6.

 In three-phase systems, the three phases are usually labeled A, B, and C. The correspondence with the phase number is:

-1, 2, 3, 4, 5, 6, 7, 8, 9,.... = A, B, C, A, B, C A, B, C,...
+1, 2, 3, 4, 5, 6, 7, 8, 9,.... = A, B, C, A, B, C, A, B, C,...

 You can also use the phase number to lump conductors of an asymmetrical bundle.